typemeta/funcj/codec/readme.md

 * The encoded form mirrors the structure of the Java data.
-* For most fields type information is not required in the encoded representation, as the framework will use the static type information.
+* For most fields type information is not required in the encoded representation, as the framework will use the static type information when reconstructing the Java data.
   * However a couple of fields do have extra type metadata.
 In these cases the dynamic type of the value (e.g. `HashSet`) is different to the static type (e.g. `Set`),